Rejuvenatrix: Production

 Upon its release, Jones and Mackler had planned to use initial positive reviews to re-market the film as a "modern midnight movie".
 However SVS were less optimistic about the film and decided to book only a limited theatrical run of one week in New York.
 Jones believed the film had "cult potential but never got the opportunity".
 SVS also interfered with the film's title, of which there were several working titles, including "Scream Queen".
 A friend of Jones, Mark Carducci, came up with the title "Rejuvenatrix", which SVS went with, however Jones felt the title should have been "Psychotronic".
 Rejuvenatrix debuted within America during July 1988.
 Later on October 31 it had its video premiere, released by Sony/Columbia-Tristar under the title The Rejuvenator.
 In West Germany it had a video premiere in May 1989, and in 1991 it was released in Portugal.
 In the UK the film was given a VHS release via Castle Home Video.
 The Brazilian VHS release was issued by Taipan Vídeo.
 In 2013, CMV Laservision issued the film on DVD in Germany - the first DVD release of Rejuvenatrix.

 In the early 2014 interview for UK Horror Scene, Budrewicz described the film as "a marvellous, Gothic sci-fi frightener - a kooky and ever-so-slightly-kinky hybrid of Cronenberg, The Wasp Woman and Billy Wilder's noir classic Sunset Boulevard".
-Jones noted: "I've always been quite disappointed it never got the exposure or recognition I feel it deserved, even though it has developed its fans from those lucky enough to have seen it.
-The reviews and the fact it did OK on video...
-I probably should let it go but I'll always hold a grudge for that SVS guy who didn't understand the genre or its fandom and realise the potential of what he had".
+Jones was disappointed that it never got the recognition he felt it deserved, but noted it still had a fanbase.
+He said "I probably should let it go but I'll always hold a grudge for that SVS guy who didn't understand the genre or its fandom and realise the potential of what he had".

 The film was Vivian Lanko's debut appearance.
 Married to actor Martin Donovan, she would only appear in two other films The Refrigerator (1991) and Simple Men (1992).